tushar2411/networking/_posts/2020-12-29-Networking-Tutorial-01.md

 ---

 # Data Communication
-Data communications are the exchange of data between two devices via some form of transmission medium such as a wire cable.
+Data communication is the exchange of data between two devices via some form of transmission medium such as a wire cable.

 ## Effectiveness Of Data Communication
 The effectiveness of the data communication depends on:-